 Effective listening isn’t just about avoiding the bad habit of interrupting others while they’re speaking, or waiting impatiently for your chance to respond.
 It’s about being content to listen to the entire thought and seeking to understand first.

-It takes a large amount of energy trying to guess what the person wants to say.
+It takes a large amount of energy to try to guess what the person wants to say.
 Slowing down your responses and becoming a better listener helps you become a more peaceful person.

 30. Choose Your Battles Wisely

 Choosing your battles wisely suggests that you always have the choice between making a big deal out of something, or simply letting it go.

 When you choose your battles wisely, you’ll be able to focus on those that are truly important.
 You might even realize that there are very few battles in life worth fighting.